apache/streampipes/streampipes-extensions/streampipes-processors-transformation-jvm/src/main/resources/org.apache.streampipes.processors.transformation.jvm.datetime/documentation.md

 After the conversion happens, the processor adds a new piece of information to your data stream:

-* **dateTime**: This is the transformed datetime in a format that computers can easily work with.
+* **timestringInMillis**: This is the transformed datetime in a format that computers can easily work with (UNIX timestamp in milliseconds).
+* **timeZone**: The name of the timezone the `dateTime` value refers to.
+Can be used to reconstitute the actual time.